 On to the fun part.
-With high-level strategic decisions out of the way, you can focus on planning a creative campaign that will convey your message in a beautiful package.
+With high-level strategic decisions out of the way, you can focus on planning a creative Valentine’s Day marketing campaign that will convey your message in a beautiful package.

-Here’s a list of campaigns that our team found inspiring – take a look!
+Here’s a list of Valentine’s Day social media campaigns that our team found inspiring – take a look!

 MeUndies and their Valentine’s sets for two

-MeUndies’ campaign is a great example of how product posts with a clear sales focus (see the call to action and link to the campaign’s landing page) can be heartwarming and engaging.
+MeUndies’ Valentine’s Day campaign is a great example of how product posts with a clear sales focus (see the call to action and link to the campaign’s landing page) can be heartwarming and engaging.

-Lush and the campaign that checks all the boxes
+Lush and the Valentine’s Day campaign that checks all the boxes

 Environmentally-friendly cosmetics giant Lush is another great example to follow when planning a Valentine’s Day campaign.
-In 2018, their campaign did everything right:
+Their campaign did everything right:

 - it promoted seasonal products (see Valentine’s Day gift suggestions below)